MT2-FTTH/nctools/README.md

 acts as server.
 All hello messages, RPC requests, RPC responses and notification messages are subject of logging.

-In the current version, only NETCONF over SSHv2 using password authentication is supported.
-Both framing methods end-of-message-framing (base1:0) and chunked framing (base1:1) are supported.
+It currently supports either password authentication, or public key authentication (the latter using RSA for the client, and either RSA or ECDSA for the server) Both framing methods end-of-message-framing (base1:0) and chunked framing (base1:1) are supported.
 Username and password are provided by the NETCONF client while ncproxy is reusing this information to get connectivity towards to server.